scrabbletank/farhome-rules/rulesdoc.md

 Add a proficiency die for every level cast above 4th.

-#### Petrify
-*4th level*
 ___
-- **Casting Time:** 8 AP
-- **Range:** 5
-- **Duration:** instant

-Choose a target in range you can see that is capable of looking at you.
-The target must make a Stamina save vs your spellcasting.
-If they succeed they are paralized until the end of their next turn and make no more saving throws.
-On fail they are paralized for 1 minute.
-While they are paralized they must make a Stamina save against your spellcasting, on fail turning into stone.

-Add a proficiency die to the roll for every level above the 4th.

-#### Shape Stone
-*4th level*
-___
-- **Casting Time:** 8 AP
-- **Range:** Touch
-- **Duration:** 1 hour

-Attempt to shape stone to a suitable form.
-Make a spellcasting roll against 2 bad die, on success an area of stone no larger than 1 tile takes the form of your chosing.
-The stone can have multiple parts, but cannot be more complex than a door.
-You can shape the stone into anything following these contraints, such as a weapon, an idol, or a chair.
-This can be used to seal a door shut or create a passage way through a wall as long as the wall is no more than 1 tile thick.
-After the spell ends the stone returns to its original shape.

-You can increase the tiles effected by 1 for each level cast above 4th.
-The tiles must be adjacent.

-#### Ward From Death
-*4th level*
-___
-- **Casting Time:** 1 minute
-- **Range:** 5
-- **Duration:** 8 hours

-Prevent a fatal blow from killing a creature.
-Target up to 5 creatures, adding 2 terrible die to your spellcasting roll for each creature.
-The next attack or spell that would either take them down to 0 wounds or instantly kill them instead leaves them at 1 wound.
-Once triggered the spell ends on the creature.

-Add a proficiency die to the roll for every level above the 4th.

-#### Regeneration
-*4th level*
-___
-- **Casting Time:** 8 AP
-- **Range:** 5
-- **Duration:** 1 minute

-Fill a creature with healing energy, causing their wounds to close over time.
-For the duration, on the start of the creatures turn they heal 1 wound and remove the effects of 1 lesser wound.

-Regeneration lasts an additional turn for every level above the 4th.

-#### Summon Demon
-*4th level*
-___
-- **Casting Time:** 10 AP
-- **Range:** 5
-- **Duration:** instant

-You attempt to call forth a demon from the abyss.
-Choose a target location in range, making a spellcasting roll vs 2 terrible die.
-On success a group of demons (determined by the DM) whose combined CR is 8 or lower appear in the target location.
-The demons make a Willpower save vs your Willpower, on fail the demons obey you for the next hour, after which they revert to their default behavior.
-Each casting of _Summon Demon_ in this location over the past day increases the difficulty by 1 terrible die.

-The maxium CR increases by 2 for every level cast above 4th.

 #### Commune with Nature
 *4th level*
-___
 - **Casting Time:** 10 minutes
 - **Range:** Self
 - **Duration:** instant